Grow Delphiniums from Seed

-Delphiniums are a vital ingredient of the quintessential English Cottage garden.
+Delphiniums are a beautiful element of the classic English Cottage garden.
 They stand tall and stately (up to 6 feet) and are worth the fuss to keep them looking fabulous and healthy.

-As far as buying the Delphinium elatum as plants the nearest to me supplier is over 3 hours away at Annies Annuals which is in Fremont, CA, and if you visit over on her site you will see she has only high praises for this particular type of Delphinium.
+As far as buying the Delphinium elatum as plants the nearest to me supplier is over 3 hours away at Annies Annuals which is in Richmond, CA, and if you visit over on her site you will see she has only high praises for this particular type of Delphinium.

-Instead of plants I chose to order the seeds from the breeder in New Zealand…Dowdesewell’s Delphiniums.
+Instead of plants, I chose to order the seeds from the breeder in New Zealand…Dowdesewell’s Delphiniums.
 I have had wonderful results. (they also have a list of growers that sell their Delphiniums as plants, you may have someone near you)

 I have a friend growing Pacific Giants and I am giving them a try: Pacific Giants from Botanical Interests I will let you know my results.